A personal wealth plan is the foundation for building wealth but many people delay in making one.

 This led us to research buying local businesses but eventually buying rental real estate instead and also creating online businesses due to their low risk and high income and wealth building potential.

-In all, we have 13 income streams now.
+In all, we have over 13 income streams now.
 I have written a ton about our income stream adventures here at Retire Certain so take a look around.

 How to Create a Wealth Plan Summary

 If you’re still with me, you have taken the steps to create a wealth plan.
-This can truly be a life changing document that will lead you to having funds for a life you enjoy.
+This can truly be a life changing document that will lead you to have funds for a life you enjoy.

 Thanks for visiting my website.
 Please share this post on social media if you think others may benefit from this free financial education.